-Deliverable: Provide analysis again in final report
+Deliverable: Provide analysis again in final report Deliverable Date: September-October 2015

-Deliverable: Interim memo

 The evaluation team will analyze the tracking database and Statewide TRM V3.0 to calculate HVAC Program impacts.
 We will apply the agreed-on NTGRs to determine PY7 net impacts.